Sessional Instructor/Lecturer Information

 If a Sessional Course is posted, a full-time Faculty member, Librarian, AAS or Sessional Lecturer is entitled to apply to teach the course.
 When the 6-course rule (PAS) does not apply and qualifications of applicants are judged to be relatively equal, the full-time member takes preference over Sessional Instructor applicants.
 The full-time member is entitled to be paid the overload stipend for teaching more than the normal teaching load.
 If two or more full-time members apply for the course, the course should be given to the most qualified full-time candidate.

-Normally a Letter of Appointment signed by the President or his/her delegate shall be sent by mail at least eight (8) weeks before the commencement of classes to each appointee, which letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
+Normally a Letter of Appointment signed by the President or his/her delegate shall be sent by mail as soon as possible and no later than July 1 for the subsequent fall term, November 1 for the subsequent winter term, and March 15 for the subsequent intersession and summer terms.
+Each letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
 A copy of the current Collective Agreement shall be sent with the letter of initial appointment.

-What if I receive my appointment letter less than 8 weeks before the commencement of classes?
+What if I receive my appointment letter late?

-As part of the policy grievance settlement, Sessional Instructors who are provided with appointment letters less than 8 weeks before the commencement of classes can now request that the University not utilize their Student Evaluation of Teaching (SET) scores that are obtained for that course in future appointment deliberations.
+As part of the policy grievance settlement, Sessional Instructors who are provided with late appointment letters can request that the University not utilize their Student Evaluation of Teaching (SET) scores that are obtained for that course in future appointment deliberations.
 If you are Sessional Instructor who was provided with a late appointment letter and would prefer that those SET scores not be considered for future appointments please notify your Department Head/Director and Dean (and copy WUFA at email@example.com), by sending them a written letter or email message like the following:

-“As per the agreed upon policy between the WUFA and Administration, I am writing to request that my SET scores obtained for (course(s)) __________, taught during (semester,year) ____________, not be considered by the Appointments Committee for future appointments, as I was provided with a late Sessional contract for that course (less than 8 weeks before the commencement of classes).”
+“As per the agreed upon policy between the WUFA and Administration, I am writing to request that my SET scores obtained for (course(s)) __________, taught during (semester,year) ____________, not be considered by the Appointments Committee for future appointments, as I was provided with a late Sessional contract for that course.”

 Note: Make sure you keep a copy of your appointment letter so that, if challenged, you can prove that the Sessional Appointment letter was received late.

-Sessional Instructors who are not employed in a full-time capacity outside the bargaining unit, who have no coverage through an alternate health insurance plan and who have taught at least four (4) courses in the previous teaching year (May 1 - April 30) shall be provided the benefits as detailed in Article F. The paperwork from HR to self-identify eligibility is mailed to each qualifying Sessional member in April and must be returned by the deadline.
+Sessional Instructors who are not employed in a full-time capacity outside the bargaining unit, who have no coverage through an alternate health insurance plan and who have taught at least four (4) courses in the previous teaching year (May 1 - April 30) shall be provided the benefits as detailed in Article F. The paperwork from HR to self-identify eligibility is mailed to each qualifying Sessional member every year at the end of May and must be returned by the deadline.
 Coverage will begin the following July 1, provided the Sessional Instructor is still teaching at the University.

 Sessional Instructors who have worked at the University in the past academic year are entitled to use those hours towards Employment Insurance (EI) benefits.
-Please go to the Human Resource Department and request a Record of Employment (ROE).
-It has been our understanding that a one-credit course (12 weeks, 39 classroom hours) will be recorded as 170 EI insurable hours.
+It has been our understanding that a one-credit course (12 weeks, 39 classroom hours) will be recorded as 185 EI insurable hours.
 If a contract states lab hours as a separate stipend an additional 114 hours will be recorded as EI insurable hours.
 As of May 2009, a person needs 420 hours to qualify for EI benefits.
-For further information please contact Monika Burgess(Human Resources) firstname.lastname@example.org at ext.
-2047.
+To request a Record of Employment (ROE), please contact the University's Payroll Office, firstname.lastname@example.org.
+For further information regarding your contract, please contact Human Resources, email@example.com

 Sessional Course Assignments and the Grievance Process - How the Grievance Committee will investigate Sessional Course enquiries